Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Poincar e basis on the real line

 A desirable property in practice is that the Poincar\'e basis includes linear functions, as they often provide good approximations on the behavior observed in practical models.
 Since the basis is completely determined by the pair of probability measure $\mu$ and weight $\weight$, enforcing the second eigenfunction to be linear is achieved by appropriately selecting the weight.
-Denoting the mean of $\mu$ by $m=\int_a^b \rho \,d\mu$, such a weight choice is explicitly defined as
+Assuming that $\int_a^b |x|\,d\mu(x)<\infty$ and denoting the mean of $\mu$ by $m=\int_a^b y \,d\mu(y)$, such a weight choice is explicitly defined as

-The weight $\wlin$ is referred to as the Stein kernel in the literature (see \textit{e.g.} \cite{saumard}) and it is the one associated to the only three cases where the Poincar\'e basis coincides with polynomials (Hermite, Laguerre and Jacobi).
+This weight coincides with the so-called Stein kernel of the measure $\mu$, which, since $\mu$ is assumed to have a finite first moment, is uniquely defined in the present one-dimensional setting (see \textit{e.g.} \cite{saumard}).
+Moreover, this weight is exactly the one associated with the only three cases where the Poincar\'e basis is polynomial (Hermite, Laguerre and Jacobi).
 As such, for these particular cases, it has a classical closed-form expression and has already been used for gradient-enhanced surrogate modeling (see e.g. \cite{Adcock_2019, Peng2016, Guo2018}).
+Notice that when $(a,b)$ is a bounded interval, $(\wlin \, r)$ vanishes at the boundary.
+Thus, under additional conditions on $r$, the Poincaré basis has the strong approximation properties of Proposition~\ref{prop:approximation_property}.
+This happens for instance when $r$ does not vanish on $[a,b]$ and is of class $C^{2k-2}$, provided that $1/p \in L^1(a,b)$.

 In the GSA context, the weight $\wlin$ was first considered in \cite{Song}, where the authors develop some applications for models involving probability measures for which $\wlin$ is computed explicitly.
 It was further investigated in \cite{HerediaWeightPoincare}, where it is shown that this weight is particularly well suited for models exhibiting linear trends. \cite{HerediaWeightPoincare} also provides a numerical method to approximate $\wlin$, enabling its practical use for any probability measure $\mu\in \probClass$.
 The idea of such a method is simple.
 One first solves numerically the Cauchy problem that we obtain after multiplying $\rho$ with both sides of \eqref{eq:wlin}, followed by differentiation: